Limits of Generative AI and Large Language Models

 EDITING: Grammarly

 Artificial Intelligence (AI) has become a cornerstone of modern technology, with generative intelligence and large language models (LLMs) at the forefront of recent advancements.
 Despite the media hype surrounding these technologies (and, ohhhh, there is so much hype), it is important to distinguish between the capabilities of current AI systems and the theoretical constructs of strong AI, Artificial General Intelligence (AGI), and Artificial Superintelligence (ASI).
 I explore the limitations of generative AI and LLMs, arguing that they represent a form of weak AI that will not evolve into strong AI or AGI.
-By examining the fundamental differences between human intelligence and AI, I aim to provide a balanced perspective on the future of AI.
+By examining the fundamental differences between human intelligence and AI, I try to provide a balanced perspective on the future of AI.
 It will always be my objective to separate myth from reality.

 Understanding Generative Intelligence and LLMs